-AT 1133 3 hours Fuel Systems
+Fuel Systems

-A detailed study of the principles and theory of carbure-

-tion and fuel systems of the modern automobile.
+A detailed study of the principles and theory of carburetion and fuel systems of the modern automobile.
 Includes lab work on overhauling, servicing, and adjusting fuel system components.
-Special emphasis is placed upon recent changes in fuel system design, manufacture, and servicing due to federal and state air pollution legislation.
+Special emphasis is placed on fuel system design, manufacture, and servicing due to federal and state air pollution legislation.